-Awana is a great children’s ministry that really emphasizes fun and Bible memorization.
+Awana children’s ministry emphasizes fun and Bible memorization.
 A kid’s ministry without fun is a ministry without kids.
-We take fun “seriously” in Awana and hope our meetings will be so exciting that kids can’t wait to come back for more!
-Fun is not the only reason we want kids to be eager to return.
-We also want them to enjoy learning about God and how they relate to Him.
-We desire to see kids grow in the knowledge and love of God.
-We trust that through learning the Bible and memorizing scripture, young hearts will change and kids will come to real faith in Jesus.
-“So faith comes from hearing, and hearing by the word of Christ” (Romans 10:17).
+We take God's Word seriously in Awana and hope our meetings will be so exciting that kids can’t wait to come back for more.
+We desire to see kids grow in the knowledge and love of God through learning the Bible and memorizing scripture.

 Frequently Asked Questions: